Caring for Our Staff

 Staff Safety and Health

-In conjunction with our drive to provide staff with training and development opportunities, we strive to ensure a safe and healthy working environment for the entire workforce.
-We obtained the OHSAS 18001 Occupational Health and Safety Management System Certification in as early as 2012, and have set up a Safety Steering Group to oversee and coordinate the OSH affairs of the Department, ensuring that the OSH risks are eliminated or effectively controlled.
+In parallel with providing staff with training and development opportunities, we strive to ensure a safe and healthy working environment for the entire workforce.
+We obtained the OHSAS 18001 Occupational Health and Safety Management System Certification in as early as 2012, and have set up a Safety Steering Group to oversee and coordinate the occupational safety and health (OSH) affairs of the Department, ensuring that OSH risks are eliminated or effectively controlled.

-We have also established a number of monitoring committees, namely the Electrical and Mechanical Branch Safety Management Committee, the Sewage Treatment Works Safety and Health Management Committee, and the Direct Labour Force Safety Management Committee.
-They are composed of DSD staff from various disciplines and grades and account for about 3% of the DSD staff.
-Meetings are held regularly to discuss and review OSH related issues and measures.
+We have also established a number of monitoring committees, namely, the Electrical and Mechanical Branch Safety Management Committee, the Sewage Treatment Works Safety and Health Management Committee, and the Direct Labour Force Safety Management Committee.
+They are all composed of DSD staff from various disciplines and grades who account for about 3% of the entire staff establishment.
+Meetings are held regularly to discuss and review OSH-related issues and measures.
 In 2017-18, there were 5 work injury cases and 20 accident cases.

-To foster the culture of work safety within the Department, we actively organise and participate in OSH promotional campaigns.
-The activities we took part in during 2018-19 are listed below:
+To foster a culture of work safety within the Department, we actively organise and participate in OSH promotional campaigns.
+The activities we took part in 2017-18 are listed below:

-- 32 projects participated in the Construction Sites Safety and Housekeeping Award Scheme 2018 organised by DSD
+- 37 projects participated in the Construction Sites Housekeeping Award Scheme 2017 organised by DSD

-- Two safety talks and one site visit were organised for DSD colleagues, resident site staff of consultants and representatives of contractors
+- Two safety talks were organised for DSD colleagues, resident site staff of consultants and representatives of contractors